 The Carpinteria Valley Museum of History provides a fascinating glimpse into the Valley’s past.
 A variety of unique exhibits examine the three major cultures that made this valley their home.
 The Carpinteria Valley Historical Society, a nonprofit, educational organization, created, maintains, and operates the Museum and research library.
 The Society’s mission is dedicated to collect, preserve, interpret, and exhibit objects of historical significance related to the Carpinteria Valley.

-While you can't visit the museum in person, please check out our newly added website page on History Articles: selections from past newsletter stories on local people, places, and events so you may still learn of Carpinteria's fascinating history!
-New stories added regularly!
+Please also visit our our newly added website page on History Articles: selections from past newsletter stories on local people, places, and events so you may learn more of Carpinteria's fascinating history!

 Exhibit Galleries and Gift Shop: